- Published 8 months ago on

 There are two ATMs in which Sidhartha Bank operates with VISA debit cards.
 And three banks are there for a currency change.

-Currency changing centers are present in Thamel too with better rates and longer opening hours.
+Currency changing centres are present in Thamel too with better rates and longer opening hours.

 Most people in Namche have Buddhist faith.
 Three monasteries reside in the region.